yablochkin/django-simplereg/README.rst

     $ pip install -e git://github.com/Bers/django-simplereg.git#egg=simplereg

-(or clone the source and put the imagekit module on your path)
+(or clone the source and put module on your path)

 Step 2
 ******